freaktechnik/jetpack-homepanel/README.md

 Does the same as setting the data attribute but returns a promise that resolves whenever the data is acutally replaced.
 ##### clear()
-Removes all items from the section
+Removes all items from the section.
+##### requestSync()
+Returns a promise, when Firefox thinks it's apropriate to sync data with the internet.
+This takes into account things like device connectivity and app status.
 ##### destroy()
 Cleans the object's private attributes and clears its items.
 ##### Event listening methods (on, once etc.)
 #### Events
 ##### refresh
-The refresh event can only get fired if manuallyRefreshable was true in the constructor.
+The refresh event can get fired if `manuallyRefreshable` was true in the constructor.
 It is triggered after the user pulled down to refresh.
 The loading animation will only stop, if the data property is set or addData is called.

+The other case, is if the `refreshInterval` is set.
+The event then passes `true` as the first argument to the listener.
 ### HomePanel
 #### Constructor
 Adds a panel to fennec's homescreen.